John C. O'Riordan

-The Most Reverend John C. O'Riordan, Bishop Emeritus, C.S.Sp., COR (6 January 1924 – 22 November 2016) was Bishop of the Catholic Diocese of Kenema in Sierra Leone.
+The Most Reverend John Christopher O'Riordan, Bishop Emeritus, C.S.Sp., COR (6 January 1924 – 22 November 2016) was Bishop of the Catholic Diocese of Kenema in Sierra Leone.

 Early life

 He was the second youngest son of Mary (née Murphy) and David O'Riordan and he was born in Effin, County Limerick, Ireland.
 His father managed a creamery in Kilmallock.
 His mother was a school teacher.
 He had eight brothers and sisters, two of whom became also priests.

 From 1937 to 1943, he boarded in County Dublin at Blackrock College, founded and administered by the Spiritan Order.

 Priestly life

 He entered the Holy Ghost Fathers at Kilshane Novitiate in Tipperary in 1943.
 His ordination took place in 1952.

 Ministry in Sierra Leone

 In 1953, he was sent to Sierra Leone where he began a ministry that would last for almost 50 years.

 As a young priest, he drove along the dirt roads to remote villages where he got to know the residents and said Mass with them.
 He developed relationships with the local paramount chiefs and elders and soon came to see Sierra Leone as a place where he had always belonged.

 His practical approach involved training community workers as well as the establishment of hospitals, schools and pastoral centers.
 He was often involved with every aspect of the building process from mixing concrete to physical construction.

 A skilled diplomat, he deftly navigated an interfaith community in which Christians were the minority.